Date: 1st August 2011

 Location: Northfleet, Kent

-My forty-fourth ground of 2011 was on Monday 1st August at Stonebridge Road in Northfleet, Kent.
+My forty-second new ground of 2011 was on Monday 1st August at Stonebridge Road in Northfleet, Kent.
 The match was Ebbsfleet United vs. Gillingham in a friendly game.

 Stonebridge Road is only 400 yards from Northfleet railway station so is easy to get to when going via train.
 The ground has been home to Ebbsfleet United (and its previous incarnations) since 1905.